Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Results and discussion

 We study the consistency amongst quenching parameters defined above in the same way as in Sec.~\ref{sec:imapctSFH} and App.~\ref{APP:stabilityOfPhysics}.
 We use the five best fits per galaxy (see Sec.~\ref{sec:SEDmodeling}).
 We perform stability analysis for the Regulator model only, since it is free of instant quenching processes.
-The 90th percentile, P$_{90}$ of the CV distribution of quenching time ($\tau_q$) is at $\sim$ 38\% for complete QGCs.
-Thus, the $\tau_q$ recovered by individual runs can vary at the level of <40\%.
-The P$_{90}$ of the T$_q$ CV distribution is at $\sim$215\% for mass-complete QGCs.
+The 90th percentile, P$_{90}$ of the CV distribution of quenching time ($\tau_q$) is at $\sim$ 43\%.
+The influence of redshift on the stability of $\tau_q$ is negligible.
+Thus, the $\tau_q$ recovered by individual runs can vary at the level of <45\%.
+The P$_{90}$ of the T$_q$ CV distribution is at $\sim$199\%.
 Thus, T$_q$ does not converge to the same value and the estimate is not stable.

 By comparing the recovered timescales to those found in cosmological simulations for objects selected the same way, we confirm their physical meaning.
 For this purpose, we use an exemplary simulated galaxy from SIMBA (for details, see App.~\ref{APP:simulatedGal}).
 We report that the value of $\tau_q$ is consistent within 2$\sigma$ (with $\sigma\sim$8\% of the value) compared to the simulated SFH.
 Although the value of T$_q$ from the best fit is consistent with the one obtained directly from the simulation, it again does not converge to the same value as $\sigma \sim$ 67\%.
 Thus, due to the large scatter in the observational sample and in the SED modelling of the simulated galaxy, we do not recommend using T$_q$ with photometry-only studies.